BOAScripts/Set-DummyAD/README.md

     - eg: "Computers/Servers" => OK
     - eg: "Computers/Server/001" => NOK
 - Make sure you define the parent OU BEFORE the child OU in the list.
 Or the child OU generation will throw an error because the parent doesn't exist.
+- Please don't remove the `Groups` entries, as I use them to generate the security groups
+- Please don't remove the `Users` entry, as I use it to generate the users under it.

 # Thanks to